-After you submit your PGCE application, you'll be notified by one of our team if you've made it to interview stage.
+After you submit your PGCE application, you'll be notified by one of our team if you've made it to the interview stage.
 Once you’ve heard back from all your choices, you have 10 working days to let us know if you'd like to attend an interview.
-If you're successful at interview, we'll send you an offer.
+If you're successful at the interview, we'll send you an offer.

 Preparing for your interview

 Once you receive your interview invitation, please remember to email us at firstname.lastname@example.org to confirm you can attend the interview day.

 To get the fullest picture of you, we'll discuss your application form and your academic reference, your experience in schools, your subject awareness and your performance in the tasks and sessions during the day.

 We'll assess whether you possess the appropriate personal and intellectual qualities to be a teacher, and your capability to meet the Teachers’ Standards by the end of your training.

 Our interview process is fully compliant with the requirements of the National College for Teaching and Leadership.
 How we assess you and the criteria for selection can be found below.

 Throughout our selection procedure, we'll assess your capability to meet the Teachers’ Standards by the end of your training.
 We'll also assess whether you possess the appropriate personal and intellectual qualities to be a teacher.